pat-vik/YACS/README.md

 • Implemented a centralized scheduling framework to simulate scheduling algorithms in a distributed setting.

 • The simulated cluster consists of 1 Master process and 3 Worker processes.
+The Master process makes	scheduling decisions while the Worker processes	execute	the	tasks	and	inform the Master	when a task completes	its execution.

-The Master listens for job requests and assigns them to Workers based on a scheduling algorithm.
+• The Master process listens for job requests and dispatches the tasks in the jobs to the Worker processes based on a scheduling algorithm.

 • Implemented scheduling algorithms like random, round-robin and least-loaded to schedule jobs.